For current political commentary, see the daily political notes.

-Avoid connections through London and Paris airports.
-Those airports harass passengers by making them go through security even in connections between domestic flights.
-In Paris this is so inconvenient and slow that I missed a flight as a result.
+Connections in London and Paris airports. are inconvenient.
+They make passengers them go through security even in connections between domestic flights.
+In Paris this is so slow that I missed a flight as a result.

 It is possible that these policies apply to all airports in France and/or England.
 Nice seems to have the same policy as Paris.